 Persistent complaints of upset stomach or other localized pain

 When children persistently complain about pains that cannot be explained through medical means, you might be dealing with a stressed child.
 These vague pains may be in the stomach, lower abdominal region, head, limbs, or other body parts.
 As a parent or guardian, it is important to use every means to ascertain the authenticity of these pain complaints.
+You can use the best symptom tracker app to keep an eye on how often these stomach issues crop up.
 Your stressed child may want more attention from you and feels the only way to get it is to talk about pain.
 This is a reality that some parents face with young kids.

 Other times, however, the pain is real and not made up.
 It happens because cortisol (stress hormone) is released rapidly into their blood.
 As a result of the increased anxiety, this hormone triggers pain in the stomach or other body parts.
 Therefore, when your young children complain persistently of such pains, it is recommended to see the pediatrician.
 It is better to first rule out any medical problems before tackling the psychological and emotional side.

 Nightmares and recurring fears can trigger mental health issues

 The fears, doubts, and disturbing thoughts stressed kids feel in their everyday lives can be transferred into their dreams.
 Unfortunately, these are not sunshine and flower dreams; far from that.
 Nightmares become persistent and can trigger a fear of sleeping at night.
 A lack of quality sleep can consequently trigger headaches and eye pain.
 Remember that a stressed child has so much going on in their head.
 Therefore, if the cause of their anxiety is from recently divorced parents, their nightmares would likely be centred on being left alone with monsters chasing them.